pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 ## Build a custom connector

-Since this is part two of my mini series \"working with APIs\" I'm using the same scenario and api as last time.
+Since this is part two of my mini series "working with APIs" I'm using the same scenario and API as last time.
 I use an open API to get the number of the day from a website called MathTOOLs.
 I will post this number in a Microsoft Teams channel afterwards.